 When the WSJ story hit, your author reached out to the FAA again, and sought colour on how evacuation testing could be approached by CAMI.
 “The last real life evacuation test (to our knowledge) was for the A380 (Airbus used employees and gym members).
 Does the FAA see a role for real-life testing of ultra-high density configs (versus simulation), and would certain measures be put in place to ensure that such tests are conducted with people who are representative of the general populace (inclusive of passengers of size, the elderly and reduced mobility)?
 In short, what are the next steps,” I asked.

-the airframer explained: “We believe we can demonstrate the evacuation capacity by analysis based on the tests already conducted to justify the increased credit and also tests results from the original A320 evacuation test.
+The questions are reasonable.
+After all, safety regulators have been accepting computer simulation test data to re-certify aircraft to carry more seats.
+This means that evacuation tests involving real people are not necessarily required.
+To wit, when Airbus sought to recertify the A320 to accommodate 15 more seats, the airframer explained: “We believe we can demonstrate the evacuation capacity by analysis based on the tests already conducted to justify the increased credit and also tests results from the original A320 evacuation test.
 This is the typical approach and means that a new demonstration is not required.”
 And indeed Airbus was right.

 It’s also true that some individuals at the FAA see closely-pitched seats as being safer in the event of certain types of survivable accidents because the passenger’s head will impact the seatback sooner, reducing their lunge forward.
 And the latest generation of lightweight slimline seats are seen as being particularly well-suited for this purpose.
 Whether the FAA will attempt to make the broader argument that tighter seating can facilitate evacuation based on the post-crash condition of passengers remains to be seen.